Axway/amplify-central/content/en/docs/manage_product_foundry/manage_product_plans.md

 {{< alert title="Note" color="primary" >}}For Standard Quota Type, the quota period should be equal or less than the plan metering period.
 If plan metering period is monthly, you cannot define an annual quota period.{{< /alert >}}

 Click **+ Add Quota** to create another quota group for a different resource.
-Once a resources is assigned to a quota group, it is no longer available for another quota group.
+Once a resource is assigned to a quota group, it is no longer available for another quota group.

 When you are finished configuring the quotas, click **Next** to select the approval mode of the plan.